 Senator Shaheen.
 Thank you, Mr. Chairman.
-And, General Dunford, thank you very much for your service and for taking on this very challenging job at such a critical time.
+General Dunford, thank you very much for your service and for taking on this very challenging job at such a critical time.

 I want to go back to further discussion about the relationship between Afghanistan and Pakistan because I agree with your view of it.
-That is critical, and our-whatever we can do to help smooth that relationship and really foster it is very important.
+That is critical.
+Whatever we can do to help smooth that relationship and really foster it is very important.

 Now, President Karzai has repeatedly accused Islamabad of trying to undermine the peace process between Afghanistan and the Taliban.
 Does Karzai's accusation have any substance to it?
-And can you update us on whether or not there is actually a reconciliation process underway?
+Can you update us on whether or not there is actually a reconciliation process underway?

 General DUNFORD.
 Senator, I do not know if there is any credibility to President Karzai's statement about Pakistan undermining the peace process with the Taliban.
-And the State Department, of course, is working very hard.
+The DOS, of course, is working very hard.
 The President has identified political reconciliation as one of his priorities; that is, President Obama.
-And so, I know the State Department is working very hard to do that.
+So, I know the DOS is working very hard to do that.